bug400/pyilper/INSTALL.md

 pyILPER tries to determine the baud rate of the PIL-BOX serial device.
 If that does not work, set the baud rate manually to the baud rate the PIL-Box is configured to.
-See the PIL-Box documentation for furhter details.
+See the PIL-Box documentation for further details.

 pyILPER stores all log files in a working directory.
 The default of that directory is the users home directory.
 Change the working directory